Face covering requirements for air travellers – Since April 20th, 2020

 More information is available here

-How and when should masks be worn?
+How should masks be worn?

 Masks are effective only when used in combination with frequent hand-cleaning with alcohol-based hand rub or soap and water.
-If you wear a mask, then you must know how to use it and dispose of it properly.
+When you wear a mask, then you must know how to use it and dispose of it properly.

 Hand washing is still the preferred method.
 Alcohol based hand rub is effective but too common a use could possibly lead to the development of microbes and viruses that develop an immunity to these products.
 That, apparently, does not happen with soap and water.